grammers/ros-arrowhead-f-adapter/README.md

 > select \* from intra_cloud_authorization;

 Note the `id` of ''temperature_consumer_demo'', ''temperature_provider_demo'', ''temperature_subscriber_demo'', ''temperature_c'', and ''temperature_f''.
-If they do not aper in the tables try to run the system once.
+If they aren't there, try to run the system once.
-Presume that the `id` are (in some order) 1, 2, 3, 4 and 5.
+Presume that the `id` are (in the some order) 1, 2, 3, 4 and 5.
 Check for free `id` in intra_cloud_authorization, Presume 6 and 7 are free.
 Then run